2020MEAI/DrugRepSS/readme.md

 - structural_feature/dataset/test_origin.xlsx: the testing dataset without drug features for LTR model
 - structural_feature/{ModelName}/output_features.xlsx: drug features and disease features output by the GNN

-**We need to go through the following process to generate the dataset for the LTR model（We can refer to the file "structural_feature/handle_file.py"）:**
+**We need to go through the following process to generate the dataset for the LTR model（We can refer to the file "structural_feature/handle_file.py" for details）:**

-1. We fill the drug features output by the GNN (structural_feature/{ModelName}/output _features.xlsx) into the emb column in the train_origin.xlsx and test_origin.xlsx files **(emb column example: "1:feature_value 2:feature_value3:feature_value   ···  100:feature_value")**
+1. We fill the drug features output by the GNN (located in 'structural_feature/{ModelName}/output _features.xlsx') into the 'emb' column in the 'train_origin.xlsx' and 'test_origin.xlsx' files.
+The 'emb' column should contain a list of feature values, formatted as "1:feature_value 2:feature_value ...
+100:feature_value".
-2. We extracted three columns of data from train_origin.xlsx and test_origin.xlsx: disease id, drug effectiveness rank, and drug feature to form the training set and test set.
-Then we generate the file train_dataset.txt and test_dataset.txt
+2. We extracted three columns of data from 'train_origin.xlsx' and 'test_origin.xlsx': disease ID, drug effectiveness rank, and drug feature.
+These columns are then used to form the training set and test set.
+Finally, we generate the files 'train_dataset.txt' and 'test_dataset.txt' from the prepared data.

 ### 4.3.2 Running

-​	You can run LTR models under LTR folder
+​	You can run LTR model under LTR folder

 - run LambdaRank model